Huge discounts, better organisation, and more ‘me’ time are just some of the many benefits you’ll experience from doing your grocery shopping online!

 4. Be Reminded

-Woolworths have a great system where they know what you regularly buy, and they will remind you before checkout if you have forgotten some of the items you usually add to the cart.
-Darn you Woolworths for reminding me how much I love the new mini summer rolls.
+The supermarkets have a great system where they know what you regularly buy, and they will remind you before checkout if you have forgotten some of the items you usually add to the cart.

 5. Get Organised + Avoid Multiple Trips

-It’s much easier to plan dinners and school lunches for the week at the same time as I’m doing my grocery shop.
-I simply fill out my Weekly Meal Planner and Lunch Box Planner Pad for the week ahead, and then make sure all necessary ingredients are included in my online order.
+It’s much easier to plan dinners and school lunches for the week while I’m doing my grocery shopping.
+I fill out my Weekly Meal Planner for the week ahead, and then make sure all necessary ingredients are included in my online order.
 Being able to do my grocery shopping from the kitchen also means I can check what items I actually have in the pantry and fridge, which prevents me doubling up on these things, whilst also allowing me to easily replenish items so I don’t run out during the week.